Minniesse/Rust-chat-server/README.md

 ## Project Overview

-The project utilizes Rust Workspaces to divide itself into three sub-projects, each with its own README that details the concepts and architecture.
+The project utilizes Rust Workspaces to divide itself into three subprojects, each with its own README that details the concepts and architecture.
 Below is a brief overview:

-- [comms](./comms/): This sub-project houses a library crate that provides Events and Commands used for server-client communication.
+- [comms](./comms/): This subproject houses a library crate that provides Events and Commands used for server-client communication.
 It also offers client/server socket utilities, enabled via feature flags, to assist in serializing and deserializing events and commands.
-- [server](./server/): Built on the [Tokio Runtime](https://tokio.rs/) and using [Tokio Channels](https://tokio.rs/tokio/tutorial/channels), this sub-project implements a single-instance chat server that manages room states and user participation.
+- [server](./server/): Built on the [Tokio Runtime](https://tokio.rs/) and using [Tokio Channels](https://tokio.rs/tokio/tutorial/channels), this subproject implements a single-instance chat server that manages room states and user participation.
-- [tui](./tui/): Leveraging [Ratatui](https://github.com/ratatui-org/ratatui), this sub-project implements a terminal-based user interface.
+- [tui](./tui/): Leveraging [Ratatui](https://github.com/ratatui-org/ratatui), this subproject implements a terminal-based user interface.
 Users can connect to a chat server, join rooms, and send/receive messages.
 The code follows a Redux-inspired structure to separate state management from TUI rendering.

 ## License